Defamation law attorney Aaron Kelly answers questions about the limits on free speech.

-A disclaimer appeared at the bottom of the page read: “Ad parody—not to be taken seriously.”
+A disclaimer appeared at the bottom of the page.
+It read: “Ad parody—not to be taken seriously.”

 Nevertheless, Falwell sued Flynt and Hustler for invasion of privacy, libel, and intentional infliction of emotional distress.
 The jury decreed Flynt innocent of the libel charge but awarded Falwell $150,000 for the charge of intentional infliction of emotional distress.

-Flynt subsequently appealed to the Fourth Circuit who sided with Falwell.
+Flynt subsequently appealed and won.
 So, Flynt went to the Supreme Court, who ultimately ruled that parody and satire are protected by the First Amendment.
 Also, since the ad didn’t convey any reasonable false statements of fact, the bench dismissed the defamation charges.

-And there you have it, legal time traveler — two summaries of two famous defamation cases from the past.
+And there you have it, Legal Time Traveler, summaries of two famous defamation cases from the past.
 Want to read about more celebrity defamation battles?
 Head here!